Two plates with illustrations, blue ribbon, and a scenic background.

 HAD TWO GREAT LOVES: PORCELAIN AND DOGS

-Frederick the Great had two great loves: Porcelain and dogs.
-His last words were for Superbe, his favorite dog, who faithfully lingered by his deathbed.
+Frederick Great had two great loves: porcelain and dogs.
+His last words were for Superbe, his favorite dog, who remained faithfully at his deathbed.

 The decors of the edition now produced were applied by the KPM master painters in a hand-printing process in accordance with the artist's wishes and are therefore very robust and dishwasher-safe.